philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 About a year ago I thought it would be valuable to create an event handling library that, instead of ever stopping propagation, would simply mark certain events as "handled".
 This would allow handlers registered farther up the DOM to inspect the event and, based on whether or not it had been "handled", determine if any further action was needed.

-This seemed nice in theory, but what I found was in all cases where I wanted to treat a "handled" event differently than an unhandled event, those events had also had their default action prevented.
+This seemed nice in theory, but what I found was in all cases where I wanted to treat a "handled" event differently from an unhandled event, those events had also had their default action prevented.
 I realized that the DOM already provided such a method: `defaultPrevented`.

-To make this more clear, imagine you're adding an event handler to the document to use Google Analytics to track when the user clicks on links to external domains.
+To make this more clear, imagine you're adding an event handler to the document to use Google Analytics to track when users click on links to external domains.
 It might look something like this:

 ```javascript
 $(document).on('click', 'a', function() {